 Are Disneyland Family Photos Worth It?

 Absolutely!
-When you think about how much money you’re spending on a Disneyland vacation, it would really suck to come home and realize that you only have a handful of “decent” photos.
+When you think about how much money you’re spending on your vacation in Disney World, it would really suck to come home and realize that you only have a handful of “decent” photos.

 I mean, there’s always one kid who is either sticking out their tongue or looking bored.
 Or one of the grown-ups is taking the photo and only gets in the shot for an awkward selfie.